ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

     let context = Context::new(std::env::args()).unwrap();
     let publisher = Arc::new(SimplePublisherNode::new(&context).unwrap());
     let publisher_other_thread = Arc::clone(&publisher);
-    let mut iterator: i32=0;
+    let mut count: i32=0;
     thread::spawn(move || -> () {
         iter::repeat(()).for_each(|()| {
             thread::sleep(Duration::from_millis(1000));
-            iterator=publisher_other_thread.publish_data(iterator).unwrap();
+            count=publisher_other_thread.publish_data(count).unwrap();
         });
     });
     rclrs::spin(publisher.node.clone())
 }
 ```

-<details><summary>Examine the Code:</summary>
+<details><summary>Examining the code in detail:</summary>

-#### This first 3 lines of the Rust code imports tools for thread synchronization, time handling, iteration, threading, ROS 2 communication, and string message publishing.
-It's likely setting up a ROS 2 node that publishes string messages.
+#### The first 3 lines of the Rust code imports tools for thread synchronization, time handling, iteration, threading, ROS 2 communication, and string message publishing.
 ```
 use std::{sync::Arc,time::Duration,iter,thread};
 use rclrs::{RclrsError,QOS_PROFILE_DEFAULT,Context,create_node,Node,Publisher};
 use std_msgs::msg::String as StringMsg;
 ```
-* use std::{sync::Arc, time::Duration, iter, thread};: - Imports specific features from the standard library: - Arc is for thread-safe shared ownership of data. - Duration represents a time span. - iter provides tools for working with iterators. - thread enables creating and managing threads.
+* use std::{sync::Arc, time::Duration, iter, thread};: Imports specific features from the standard library:
+    - Arc is for thread-safe shared ownership of data.
+    - Duration represents a time span.
+    - iter provides tools for working with iterators. - thread enables creating and managing threads.
-* use rclrs::{RclrsError, QOS_PROFILE_DEFAULT, Context, create_node, Node, Publisher};: - Imports elements for ROS 2 communication: - RclrsError for handling errors. - QOS_PROFILE_DEFAULT likely for default Quality of Service settings. - Context, create_node, Node, Publisher are for ROS 2 node creation and publishing.
+* use rclrs::{RclrsError, QOS_PROFILE_DEFAULT, Context, create_node, Node, Publisher};:
+    - Imports elements for ROS 2 communication:
+        - RclrsError for handling errors.
+        - QOS_PROFILE_DEFAULT for default Quality of Service settings.
+        - Context, create_node, Node, Publisher are for ROS 2 node creation and publishing. publishing.
-* use std_msgs::msg::String as StringMsg;: - Imports the StringMsg type for publishing string messages.
+* use std_msgs::msg::String as StringMsg;: Imports the StringMsg type for publishing string messages.

-#### Next this struct defines a SimplePublisherNode which holds references to a ROS 2 node and a publisher for string messages.
+#### Next, this structure defines a SimplePublisherNode which holds references to a ROS 2 node and a publisher for string messages.
 ```
 struct SimplePublisherNode {
     node: Arc<Node>,
     _publisher: Arc<Publisher<StringMsg>>,
 }
 ```
 1. Structure:
 struct SimplePublisherNode: This line defines a new struct named SimplePublisherNode.
 It serves as a blueprint for creating objects that hold information related to a simple publisher node in ROS 2.

 2. Members:
 * node: Arc<Node>: This member stores a reference to a ROS 2 node, wrapped in an Arc (Atomic Reference Counted) smart pointer.
 This allows for safe sharing of the node reference across multiple threads.
 * _publisher: Arc<Publisher<StringMsg>>: This member stores a reference to a publisher specifically for string messages (StringMsg), also wrapped in an Arc for thread safety.
 The publisher is responsible for sending string messages to other nodes in the ROS 2 system.
 3. This code defines methods for the SimplePublisherNode struct.
 The new method creates a ROS 2 node and publisher, storing them in the struct.
 The publish_data method publishes a string message with a counter and returns the incremented counter.
 ```
 impl SimplePublisherNode {